jrodal98/website/content/posts/how-to-deploy-rocket-rust-web-app-on-vps.md

 "nginx",
 "linux",
 "ssh",
+"github-actions",
 ]
 type: "post"
 ---

-I came across a few guides on the internet when trying to deploy a rocket application to a vps but wasn't pleased with the level of detail given.
-I had to consult two or three different guides before I was successful.

-This post should hopefully be sufficient for anybody with no experience using nginx, letsencrypt, and systemd.
+Tutorial for deploying a web application using Rocket, Virmach VPS, nginx, letsencrypt, systemd, and Github Actions.

 <!--more-->

 ## Step 1: Acquire a VPS and a Domain

 First, you need to figure out where you want to deploy your application.
-I chose [virmach](https://virmach.com/) because they offer a \$1 linux vps and they accept bitcoin.
+I chose [virmach](https://virmach.com/) because they offer a dirt cheap \$1 linux vps.
 It gives you 256 MB of memory, 10 GB of disk space, and 500 GB monthly bandwidth, which is more than enough for my needs.
+I've been running my application on the \$1 vps for over a year now and have had no issues.

-If your VPS doesn't give you a free domain, or if you want a custom domain, you'll probably need to buy one.
-I got mine from [namecheap](https://www.namecheap.com/) because I was able to get an xyz domain name for \$1, but it doesn't matter where you get yours.
+I bought my domain from [namecheap](https://www.namecheap.com/) because I was able to get an xyz domain name for \$1, but it doesn't matter where you get yours.
 You can get a free .tk domain name at [dot.tk](http://www.dot.tk/en/index.html?lang=en), if you don't care about the unorthodox extension.

-Virmach and Namecheap: if you're reading this, you're welcome.
-Please sponsor me.

 ## Step 2: Domain Settings